scikit-learn/enhancement_proposals/slep011/proposal.rst

     def cross_val_score(est, X, y, cv, use_exact_clones=True):
         # use_exact_clones:
         # - if True, the same estimator RNG is used on each fold (use-case C)
-        # - if False, the different estimator RNG are used on each fold (use-case D)
+        # - if False, the different estimator RNGs are used on each fold (use-case D)

         if use_exact_clones:
             statistical = False